 This section includes:

 The Core Servers in a Causal Cluster use the Raft protocol to ensure consistency and safety.
 An implementation detail of Raft is that it uses a Leader role to impose an ordering on an underlying log with other instances acting as Followers which replicate the leader’s state.
-In Neo4j terms this means writes to the database are ordered by the Core instance currently playing the leader role.
+Specifically in Neo4j, this means that writes to the database are ordered by the Core instance currently playing the Leader role for the respective database.
+If multiple databases have been installed, each one of those databases will operate within a logically separate Raft group, and therefore each have an individual leader.
+This means that a Core Server may act both as Leader for some databases, and as Follower for other databases.

 It is expected for elections to occur during the normal running of a cluster and they do not pose an issue in and of itself.
 If you are experiencing frequent re-elections and they are disturbing the operation of the cluster then you should try to figure out what is causing them.
 Some common causes are environmental issues (e.g. a flaky networking) and work overload conditions (e.g. more concurrent queries and transactions than the hardware can handle).